Creative English Teacher.com

 JACK THE RIPPER Learn the background of history's most famous serial killer, Jack the Ripper.
 Compare this real-life monster to the literary monsters from the same time period.

-DRACULA: PART I The first portion of Bram Stoker's Dracula is a nail-biting adventure.
+DRACULA: PART I (PROSE VERSION) The first portion of Bram Stoker's Dracula is a nail-biting adventure.
 Even if you don't have time for the full novel, this first portion can really whet your students' appetite to read the novel on their own.

 "LOST HEARTS" BY M.R.
 JAMES Written by one of the world's best tellers of ghost stories, this classic tale is both grim and gruesome.
 A young orphan is invited to live with his rich, much-older cousin, but ghostly apparitions begin to alert him that his cousin has monstrous motives.